 Although it’s widely favored in Asia and many African countries due to its nutty flavor being a good complement to their traditional foods.

-It’s availability and relatively high smoke point makes it a great choice for daily cooking and frying.
+Its low price point, availability, and relatively high smoke point make peanut oil a great choice for daily cooking, frying, and as a salad dressing.

-Peanut oil's omega fatty acid profile is 17% saturated fat, 32% polyunsaturated fat (omega 6), and 46% monounsaturated fats (omega 3 and omega 9).
+Peanut oil’s omega fatty acid profile is 17% saturated fat, 32% polyunsaturated fatty acids (omega-6), and 46% monounsaturated fatty acids (omega-3 and omega-9).

-Despite its popularity, a peanut allergy is the worlds 3rd most common food allergy.
-But fortunately having one of the lowest death rates sitting at around 100-200 people yearly, worldwide.
+Despite its popularity, a peanut allergy is the world’s 3rd most common food allergy.
+But fortunately having one of the lowest death rates sitting at around 100 to 200 people yearly, worldwide.

 There are a few different variations of peanut oil, ordered from healthiest to unhealthiest.

-Cold Pressed Peanut Oil: This method has the highest quality oil in terms of nutrition, benefits, and flavor.
-Cold pressing peanuts breaks it down into 2 parts, peanut protein and oil.
+- Cold Pressed Peanut Oil: This method has the highest quality oil in terms of nutrition, benefits, and flavor.
+Cold pressing peanuts break it down into 2 parts, peanut protein and oil.

-The peanut oil is in its pure state while peanut protein is the residue after extraction.
+The peanut protein is the residue created after extraction.
 This makes it easier to separate the pure fat and retains almost all of its healthy polyunsaturated fats and saturated fats.

-Gourmet Peanut Oil: This variation is exactly the same as the cold pressing process, the difference is that the peanuts are wok fried or roasted before pressing, intensifying the nutty flavor.
+- Gourmet Peanut Oil: This variation is made using the same method, using the cold pressing process.
+The difference is that the peanuts are wok-fried or roasted before pressing, intensifying the nutty flavor.

-Refined Peanut Oil: The most common version found in supermarkets.
-As with all refined oils, peanuts go through a heating, bleaching, and deodorizing process to keep it shelf stable for long periods of time.
+- Refined Peanut Oil: The most common version found in supermarkets.
+As with all refined oils, peanuts go through a heating, bleaching, and deodorizing process to keep it shelf-stable for a long time.

-This destroys the healthy polyunsaturated fat, saturated fat, omega 3 and omega 6 fatty acids.
-Specifically monounsaturated fats, polyunsaturated fats, saturated fat, and its linoleic acids.
+This destroys the healthy polyunsaturated fat, saturated fat, omega-3, and omega-6 fatty acids.
+Specifically monounsaturated fats, polyunsaturated fats, saturated fat, and linoleic acid.

 Similarly to sunflower oil, peanut oil consumption is growing globally, China’s leading with around 3,000,000 Metric tons, followed by India at around 1,100,000 Metric tons.
 The United States sits at 7th globally at around 130,000 Metric tons.